RonFrancesca/dcase2020-fp/README.md

 TFr_5CNN_1x48: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/RonFrancesca/dcase2020-task3-fp/blob/master/TFr_5CNN_1x48.ipynb)

 Read the Notebook instructions to properly change directories paths and run the notebook correctly.

+The systemt implementation in this jupyter notebook uses rectangular filters of shape 1x48. the user chan change and test different shape in the funcion *get_model* in the TFr_5CNN_1X48.

 All the data used in this work have been stored in Goodle Drive, so they can be mount directly from the notebook.